astrofrog/acknowledgment-generator/README.md

 The ``bibtex`` entry should contain the BibTeX code required for any citations in the acknowledgment (not yet functional in the web interface).
 You should indent the whole BibTeX entry by one space.

+You can either open a pull request to add files (if you are familiar with the process) or just send them to me by email (thomas.robitaille@gmail.com).

 Contributors
 ============